dell/karavi-resiliency/docs/ISSUE_TRIAGE.md

 #### Bug reports

-Should explain what happened, what was expected and how to reproduce it together with any additional information that may help to give a complete picture of what happened such as screenshots, output and any environment related information that's applicable and/or maybe related to the reported problem:
+Should explain what happened, what was expected and how to reproduce it.
+Provide any additional information that may help to give a complete picture of what happened such as screenshots, output and any environment related information that's applicable and/or maybe related to the reported problem:
 - CSM for Resiliency version
 - Platform & OS CSM for Resiliency is installed on